-Day 6 - Grise Fiord & Craig Harbour
+Day 6 – Grise Fjord and Craig Harbour

-Grise Fiord is Canada’s most northerly and isolated community.
+Grise Fjord is Canada’s most northerly and isolated community.
 Re-settled here in the cold war by the Canadian government, the tiny population are descended from a handful of Inuit families.
-You’ll see incredible scenery, the wildlife is abundant and your group will be welcomed by the people here.
+You’ll see incredible scenery, the wildlife is abundant, and your group will be welcomed by the people here.